lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_range.md

 A query that matches documents that contain terms within a provided range.

-In order to use the `Range` query import following:
+In order to use the `Range` query import the following:
 ```scala
 import zio.elasticsearch.query.RangeQuery
 import zio.elasticsearch.ElasticQuery._
 ```

-You can create a `Range` query using the `range` method this way:
+You can create a `Range` query using the `range` method in the following manner:
 ```scala
 val query: RangeQuery = range(field = "intField")
 ```

-You can create a type-safe `Range` query using the `range` method this way:
+You can create a type-safe `Range` query using the `range` method in the following manner:
 ```scala
 val query: RangeQuery = range(field = Document.intField)
 ```